habib-chawki/issue-tracker-front/README.md

 ### Update

-As a user, I can update an issue's properties such as its description, summary, priority, type, points and assignee.
+As a user, I can update an issue's properties, including description, summary, priority, type, points and assignee.

 ### Details